ricardobecheli/COMPLETE-JAVASCRIPT-COURSE/README.md

 I am only watching some classes, listening instead of writing in VS Code.

-I prefer this way then go back and do excercises IF NECESSARY because the lessons are too short.
+I prefer this way then go back and do excercises IF NECESSARY* because the lessons are too short.

+Oh yes indeed!... it was really necessary.
+If you don't write you can easily forget.